 Most people just draw pictures and bring them into a shop and ask for a job.
 The thing that's going to set you apart from the rest is not only going to be your artistic talent, but also your attention to detail, your organizational skills, and that you have an idea about appropriate scale and size on the piece.
 It also doesn't hurt if you have a few friends comment on your art, stating that once you start inking, they'd like to get some work done.

 The first part of the layout is your cover.

-- It will be a full page (8.5"x11") laid out similar to a comic book cover, except the artwork will be drawn appropriately so that it can be be identified as tattoo art.
+- It will be a full-page (8.5"x11") laid out similar to a comic book cover, except the artwork will be drawn appropriately so that it can be identified as tattoo art.
 Ideally, this will be the final piece you finish, because it should be the most intricate and carefully planned piece in your portfolio.

 - The outlining should be done with a liquid roller type pen, and you should use colored pencils to color it in.
 (As a personal preference, I use the Crayola colored pencils that come in the 50 pack to design all my flash because they're much easier to blend colors with.)

 - In your design itself, you should fit in your name and contact information.
 Since this is, after all, for all intents and purpose, a portfolio, which is just as important as a resume.

 - You should make the artwork say something about you as well.
 It should portray your personality—a bit of bad-ass shadowing, and highlighting wouldn't hurt.

 - Here is the tricky part.
 You are going to want to combine a tattoo style onto a background where both are going to stand out equally, but not get lost in each other.